denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Running all the scripts in this `consensus sequence(Nucleotide)` section will also produce `C_excelsa_V5.dict` and `C_excelsa_V5.fasta.fai` files which are required by GATK tools to access specified regions of the reference fasta.
 The `.dict` file describes the contents of our fasta file, and as mentioned before the `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
 You can read more about these file formats on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

-The first thing we will do is get consensus sequences for the reference gene so it can then be used in later stages of the analysis.
-We knew the genomic positions for the different genes of interest by searching their gene names in the gff file.
+The first thing we will do is get consensus sequences for the reference g46214 and g10577 genes so it can then be used in later stages of the analysis.
+We knew the genomic positions for the different genes of interest by opening a text editor and manually searching their gene names in the gff file.
 To create the consensus sequences for the reference gene you should enter the command below into the command line.

 ```bash
 conda activate /shared/apps/conda/bio2
 bash ~/generate_reference_sequences.sh
 ```

+This should produce a directory called `reference_sequences` and within that directory there should be a filed called `g10577_coding_sequence.fasta` which has the g10577 reference consensus sequence and another file called `g46214_coding_sequence.fasta` which has the g46214 reference consensus sequence.

 ### g46214
 With the `bio2` conda environemnt still active, we will now filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.49 (to include allele frequencies of 0.5).
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest in the diploid and tetraploid.
 This is accomplished by running the script below: